A cervical polyp is a small growth of the

 - If accompanied by infection, the vaginal discharge may be mucopurulent and smell foul.

-Treatment of a cervical polyp:
+Treatment of a Cervical Polyp

-Cervical polyps should be surgically removed and a biopsy done to examine whether the cells are normal or have undergone any malignant change.
+A biopsy should always be done to examine whether the cells are normal or have undergone any malignant change.
 Most cervical polyps however are benign and do not recur after removal.

-If a cervical polyp is diagnosed during pregnancy, it should be removed only if it causing great discomfort.
+If a cervical polyp is diagnosed during pregnancy, it should be removed only if it is causing great discomfort.

 If a decision to remove it is taken, its site of origin should be determined - if the origin is near the external os of the cervix, it can be easily removed.
 If it is estimated that the origin of the polyp is higher up in the cervix and removal can affect the pregnancy in any way, it is better to wait till after the delivery and childbirth to remove it, since symptoms caused by cervical polyps are usually not very troublesome.